xeron56/xeron56/README.md

 ## Hire Me 🚀💼

-I'm actively seeking senior roles where I can leverage my extensive experience in Flutter, backend development, and machine learning to architect scalable, high-performance mobile solutions.
+I'm actively seeking  roles where I can leverage my extensive experience in Flutter, backend development, and machine learning to architect scalable, high-performance mobile solutions.
 If you're looking for a dedicated professional who is passionate about innovation and quality, let's collaborate!

 **Contact Me:**